phyziyx/steam2pcgw/README.md

 ## Plans

-- [x] Convert into a CLI app
+- [ ] Convert into a CLI app
 - [ ] Clean-up the code (underway)
-- [ ] Ability to pass in more than one app ID at a time/ parsing more than one article in one go
-- [ ] Add support for other APIs to make the data output more complete
+- [ ] Utilise other APIs and scrape more data to output a more complete article
 - [x] Save cache in a sub-folder, fetch new data if cache is older than seven days
-- [ ] IGDB and OpenCritic support
 - [ ] Download game covers

 ### Article Status